 Our communications manager Hannah understands first-hand the joys and challenges of being a social entrepreneur as well as a mum.
-To celebrate Mother’s Day, she celebrates four SSE fellows and students who are absolutely smashing it.
+To celebrate Mother’s Day, she spotlights four SSE fellows and students who are absolutely smashing it.

 Did you know one in every three start-up businesses aim for social good?
 And over 45% of the world’s social entrepreneurs are women.
 Many are mothers too.

 Inspired by a passion to do something good in the world, or by their own personal life challenges, these mums are running successful businesses with social purposes.